interpunkt/meat-up/Resources/doc/sortable_doctrine_extension.md

 When an entity is sortable the MeatUp command will add the `movePositionUpAction` and the `movePositionDownAction` functions to your controller.
 By calling these actions the entity will be moved up or down in the sort order.

 Additionally **two extra buttons** for moving the entities up or down will be generated next to the `edit` button in the index twig file.
+The default sort order of the datatable in the index view will also be the position property with ascending order if you show it with the [OnIndexPage annotation](on_index_page.md).